ppamidimarri/TCM2ndHome/README.md

 5. `cd TCM2ndHome`
 6. `chmod +x *.py`
 7. Check `TCConstants.py` to make sure the values match your environment
-8. `sudo cp removeOldSecond.service /lib/systemd/system`
+8. `sudo cp tcm2*.service /lib/systemd/system`
-9. `sudo cp tc2Stager.service /lib/systemd/system`
-10. `sudo cp tcm2.service /lib/systemd/system`
-11. `sudo systemctl daemon-reload`
+9. `sudo systemctl daemon-reload`
-12. `sudo systemctl enable tcm2-removeOldSecond`
+10. `sudo systemctl enable tcm2-removeOldSecond`
-13. `sudo systemctl enable tcm2-stager`
+11. `sudo systemctl enable tcm2-stager`
-14. `sudo systemctl enable tcm2`
+12. `sudo systemctl enable tcm2`
-15. `sudo reboot`
+13. `sudo reboot`
-16. Once the Pi boots up, check `systemctl status tcm2-*` and verify that the services are shown as `active (running)`
+14. Once the Pi boots up, check `systemctl status tcm2-*` and verify that the services are shown as `active (running)`

 You can stop or start the `tcm2-removeOldSecond` and `tcm2-stager` services together by stopping or starting `tcm2`.
 You can stop or start them separately as well.